Flagship · 01 · 2025 — in production

 The Result

 Live at invuna.com.
-Real people are creating real invitations for real events — weddings, baptisms, birthdays, graduations, corporate launches — in three languages, paying through Stripe, tracking RSVPs, sharing across every major platform.
+Real people are creating invitations for real events — weddings, baptisms, birthdays, graduations, corporate launches — in three languages, paying through Stripe, tracking responses, and sharing invitations on the channels their guests actually use.

-We maintain the product continuously.
-New features ship regularly.
-Bugs are fixed as they surface.
-The AI generation layer is refined based on what users actually ask for.
+We maintain the product day to day: we add features, fix bugs as they surface, and refine the AI generation layer based on what users ask for.

 If the rest of our portfolio shows how we build for clients, Invuna shows how we build for ourselves.
-Same standards.
-Same level of care.
-The only difference is that we're accountable for every decision, forever.
+Same standards, same level of care.
+The difference is that here we answer for the decisions after launch too.